64 SEO tips for quick wins, keyword research, content, on-page SEO, technical SEO, link building, local SEO and e-commerce SEO.

 The heading on a page helps to explain to the visitor what the page is about.

-If you previewed my SEO Tips page in the search engines and clicked on my link and then I showed you tips about another subject you’d feel disappointed or mislead.
+If you previewed my SEO Tips page in the search engines and clicked on the link, and then I showed you tips about another subject, you’d feel disappointed or misled.

 So the page heading just reinforces that you’re on the correct page.

-But not everyone comes to your website comes from Google.
+But not everyone who comes to your website comes from Google.

-Some people come from adverts or social channels or from other pages on your website, so the page header should be explanatory and persuasive.
+Some people come from adverts, social channels, or other pages on your website, so the page header should be explanatory and persuasive.

 Best Page Heading Tip

 Ensure the page headings are formatted in the H1 style and ensure the header starts with your primary keyword.

 I could use SEO Tips for this page, but 64 SEO tips for new websites to increase traffic better describe who the page is for and what this page is about.